naotoyanai/anonymous_broadcast_authentication/README.md

 You may need to install **libssl-dev 1.1.1**.

 ### List of Files
-1. `aba-test_join-simple.c` scheme with the strong anonymity.
+1. `aba-strong.c` scheme with the strong anonymity.
 2. `aba-test_weak.c` scheme with the weak anonymity.

 ### Execute ABA